 There are now a range of conspiracy theories making their way through the internet, one of which is based on an apparent scorecard mix-up that has some people thinking the “People’s Champion” and underdog, Manny Pacquiao, should have come out on top.

-The theory is based on these images of the official score card:
+is based on these images of the official score card:

 Judges Glenn Feldman, Burt Clements and Dave Moretti — designated “white,” “blue” and “pink,” respectively — wrote their scores down for each boxer.
 The scores for each round seemingly fall under the correct name of each boxer, but the colors of the corners do not — Mayweather was actually in the blue corner while Pacquiao was in the red corner.